Rick1330/kilil-edu-platform/docs/INDEX.md

 ---

-**📌 Note**: This is Phase 0 of the KILIL Education Platform.
-The foundation is being established with enterprise-grade practices and Ethiopia-specific requirements.
+**📌 Note**: This is Phase 1 of the KILIL Education Platform.
+Identity & Authentication has been completed with enterprise-grade practices and Ethiopia-specific requirements.

-**Next Step**: Proceed to Phase 1 (Identity & Auth) after completing Phase 0 foundation.
+**Next Step**: Proceed to Phase 2 (Minimal Payments E2E) implementation.

 **Last Updated**: 2025-10-01
-**Version**: 0.1.0 (Phase 0)
+**Version**: 0.2.0 (Phase 1 Complete)